 Consultancy.
 Education.
 Community.
 Grounded in science, lived experience, and real-world application.

+At AuDacity, we start from a different place.
 Not “what’s wrong with this person?”
-But “what’s happening in this brain and nervous system… and why does it make sense?”
+But “what’s happening in this brain and nervous system?”

-Because when you look underneath the surface, what you see isn’t dysfunction in isolation.
+Because when you look deeper, beyond 'current presentation', what you see isn’t dysfunction in isolation.
 You see differences in how the brain processes, filters, and responds to the world.
+Differences in things like attention, sensory processing, and emotional regulation.
+Differences shaped by biology, experience, environment… all intersecting.

 A diagnosis can point you in a direction.
 But it doesn’t explain everything you experience.